mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 Created subvolume '/path/to/temp/mount/@home'
 ```

+Using a `@` prefix with Btrfs subvolumes is long established convention.
 The situation should now look like this:

 ```
 # btrfs subvolume list -p /path/to/temp/mount